Alternate Fighter: Expanded

 18th-level Guerrilla Archetype feature

-There is nothing that can stand between you and your goals should you have time to prepare.
+There is nothing that will stand between you and your goals when they are within your reach.
 When you roll initiative and are not surprised, you gain one of the following benefits:

 • You gain temporary hit points equal to your Fighter level.

-• You can immediately move up to your full walking speed without provoking attacks of opportunity.
+• You can immediately move up to your full speed without provoking opportunity attacks.

 Hound Master